Green-Software-Foundation/if-db/manifests/if-lca/notes.md

 Motorbike is 1.13 kg per passenger per 10 km (https://www.gov.uk/government/publications/greenhouse-gas-reporting-conversion-factors-2020)
 Bus is 1.03 kg per passenger per 10 km (https://www.gov.uk/government/publications/greenhouse-gas-reporting-conversion-factors-2020)
 Bike is 0 kg Co2eq (https://www.gov.uk/government/publications/greenhouse-gas-reporting-conversion-factors-2020)

+We will add conference travel for each developer using these coefficients.

+#### Pipeline

+There is no pipeline to execute for this component, as we calculated the `carbon` offline and simply add it to the time series for the days the calls happened.

 ## Product disposal